 The familiar images and anticipated enjoyment are inexorably moving towards the remembered and unpredictable.
 Climate change is transforming everything, including our experiences of the seasons, and those changes will challenge our physical, visual, and emotional lives.

-A haunting ancient Jewish melody with lyrics in Hebrew and English, chanted by Cantor Richard Kaplan.
+A haunting ancient Jewish melody with lyrics in Hebrew and English, chanted by the late Cantor Richard Kaplan.
 Dirges (kinot) of Tisha B’av, the summer fast to commemorate the destruction of the ancient Temples in Jerusalem, are here combined with visuals of our planet’s beauty, the ravages of climate change, and hopes for the future.
 Made and introduced by Barak Gale.